feynon/carlosbecker.com/content/post/2018-04-17-joining-totvs-labs.md

 Starting next week (Apr 23th), I'll be joining [TOTVS Labs][labs]!
 I’ll work remotely as a devops engineer.

-I'm excited to see what
+I'm excited to see what we will accomplish together!

 See you all around!